Fudan-iGEM/2025-wiki/pages/attributions.md

     avatar: https://static.igem.wiki/teams/5643/pageimage/team/dyx-a.webp
 layout: igem
 heroImage: https://static.igem.wiki/teams/5643/header/attribution.webp
-description: On this page, we concisely acknowledges all contributors and transparently display each individual's specific work on the project.
+description: On this page, we acknowledge all contributors to our project.
+THANK YOU!
 ---

 We gratefully acknowledge the generous support from the following companies.